 Rhinoplasty, commonly referred to as a nose job, is a surgical procedure that modifies the shape and appearance of the nose.
-One advanced technique used in rhinoplasty involves the use of cartilage grafts, which can significantly improve the results by providing additional support and enhancing the nose’s contour.
+One advanced technique in rhinoplasty, enhancing nose structure with cartilage grafts, provides additional support and refines the nose’s contour.

 The Role of Cartilage Grafts in Rhinoplasty